mlabbe/nativefiledialog/README.md

 I accept quality code patches, or will resolve these and other matters through support.
 See [submitting pull requests](docs/submitting_pull_requests.md) for details.

  - No support for Windows XP's legacy dialogs such as `GetOpenFileName`.
  - No support for file filter names -- ex: "Image Files" (*.png, *.jpg).
-Nameless filters are supported, though.
+Nameless filters are supported, however.
- - No support for selecting folders instead of files.
  - On Linux, GTK+ cannot be uninitialized to save memory.
 Launching a file dialog costs memory.
 I am open to accepting an alternative `nfd_zenity.c` implementation which uses Zenity and pipes.
- - No support for mingw building.
-Open to pull requests that support the new Premake build system AND contain build instructions that include how to install the toolchain from scratch.

 # Copyright and Credit #